apacheignite/documentation/sql/jdbc-driver.md

 [block:callout]
 {
   "type": "info",
-  "body": "See [Clients and Servers](doc:clients-vs-servers) section for details.", "title": "Client vs Server Nodes"
+  "body": "By default, all Ignite nodes are started as server nodes, and client mode needs to be explicitly enabled.
+However, the JDBC driver always starts a node in client mode.
+See [Clients and Servers](doc:clients-vs-servers) section for details.", "title": "Client vs Server Nodes"
 }
 [/block]